Employment Contracts

 Drafting & Updating Contracts of Employment

-For Employers that already have contracts of employment in place, we can review all existing documents and update them as required and for Employers that have nothing in place, we can produce effective contracts of employment for all staff members from scratch.
+For employers that already have contracts of employment in place, we can review all existing documents and update them as required and for employers that have nothing in place – we can produce effective contracts of employment for all staff members from scratch.

 An employment contract sets out the rights and responsibilities that employers and employees owe to one another.
 As a matter of law, all employers are required to provide employees with a written account of the nature of the relationship.
 This is, in essence, the employment contract, which should include, amongst other things, the following: